AudioScapeInc/RobloxBoomboxPlugin/README.md

 ### 7. You're All Set!
 - The HTTP secret is now successfully configured for your game.
 The Audioscape Boombox will be able to pull the API key and function correctly in your game.

+  Need help?
+Reach out to us in our [developer discord](https://discord.gg/MShtx9aaHh).

 Enjoy using the Audioscape Boombox in your experience!